-The signature of this person is mandatory for establishing a legally binding Professional Practice contract.
-He or she may also make any final decisions related to conflicts that may arise during the Professional Practice that cannot be resolved through mediation.
+The signature of this person is mandatory for establishing a legally binding Professional-Practice agreement.
+The IMBRSea coordinator has the authority to make any final decisions related to conflicts that may arise during the Professional Practice, that cannot be resolved through mediation among the involved parties.

-3. Rules governing Professional Practices
+3. Rules governing IMBRSea Professional Practices

-See IMBRSea Professional Practice Regulations:
+See IMBRSea Professional Practice

-http://imbrsea.eu/professional-practice
+Regulations:

+https://imbrsea.eu/professional-practice